SymfonyCasts/vue/sfcasts/ep1/reading-server-vars.md

 but *then* it only says `.selected`.
 We're not worried about that affecting any *other* parts of the page because it's *still* inside the modular sidebar class.

-And, we can go one step further.
+And... we can go one step further!
 If you think about it, because `.component` will be converted into a modular class, we don't need *any* classes inside of it to be modular.
 We can move the `:global` up and after the `.component` class.

 Now *everything* inside will *not* be modular.
-This means that the *only* time I should have to actually use the `$style` variable is on the root element!
+This means that the *only* time I should have to use the `$style` variable is on the root element!
 The rest can be normal classes.
 This already looks much better!

 Next, we have successfully referenced a global variable via a computed property.
 But I don't *love* having global variables hidden inside my code.
 We can do this